Tunisia

 •[ normal ]

-Reissued after periodic review without changes.
-Exercise normal precautions in Greece.
-Read the country information page for additional information on travel to Greece.
-If you decide to travel to Greece: Enroll in the Smart Traveler Enrollment Program (STEP) to receive security messages and make it easier to locate you in an emergency.
-Follow the Department of State on Facebook and X/Twitter.
-Review the Country Security Report for Greece.
-Visit the CDC page for the latest Travel Health Information related to your travel.
+Reissued with updates to crime information.
+Exercise normal precautions in Argentina.
+Some areas have increased risk.
+Read the entire Travel Advisory.
+Exercise increased caution in: City of Rosario (Santa Fe province) due to crime.
+Read the country information page for additional information on travel to Argentina.
+If you decide to travel to Argentina: Enroll in the Smart Traveler Enrollment Program (STEP) to receive Alerts and make it easier to locate you in an emergency.
+Follow the Department of State on Facebook and Twitter.
+Review the Country Security Report for Argentina.
 Prepare a contingency plan for emergency situations.
 Review the Traveler’s Checklist.
+Visit the CDC page for the latest Travel Health Information related to your travel.
+City of Rosario – Level 2: Exercise Increased Caution Criminal and narcotics trafficking elements are active in Rosario (Santa Fe province) resulting in increased crime and violence.

 |